-2. Attendance Policy - Mr. Gilbert stated that the language was revised to adjust for the modified high school schedule and to include language regarding the legal age a student may start school.
-He said that there has been no staff or patron input.
+2. Attendance Policy - Mr. Gilbert stated that the language was revised to adjust for the modified schedule and to include the legal age a student may start school.

 MOUNTAIN HOME SCHOOL DISTRICT NO. 193 MOUNTAIN HOME, IDAHO 83647 POLICY ATTENDANCE